Anshaali06/TCGA-BRCA-RNA-seq-Analysis/README.md

 The enriched terms provide insight into the biological functions and processes associated with the identified DEGs.

+### Biological Interpretation

+The GO enrichment results showed distinct functional patterns between the upregulated and downregulated genes.
+Upregulated genes were mainly associated with chromosome organization, nucleosome assembly, nuclear division, and chromosome segregation.
+Downregulated genes were mainly associated with muscle, circulatory, and vascular functions.

+Overall, the results suggest that the differentially expressed genes are involved in distinct biological functions between Primary Tumor and Solid Tissue Normal samples.

+---

 ## 🧾 Conclusion

 This project demonstrates a complete workflow for **RNA-seq differential gene expression analysis using TCGA-BRCA data in R**.